forgecommunitywiki/Documentation/docs/forgedev/index.md

  1. Open a terminal/command prompt and navigate it to the directory of your cloned fork.
  2. Type `./gradlew setup` and hit enter.
 Wait until ForgeGradle is done.
+ 3. Type `./gradlew eclipse` and hit enter.
+This allows eclipse to detect the "Forge" and "Clean" projects for import into the workspace.
- 3. Open your eclipse workspace and go to `File -> Import -> General -> Existing Projects into workspace`.
+ 4. Open your eclipse workspace and go to `File -> Import -> General -> Existing Projects into workspace`.
- 4. Browse to the `<repo>/projects/` directory for the root directory in the dialog that opens.
+ 5. Browse to the `<repo>/projects/` directory for the root directory in the dialog that opens.
- 5. Make sure both "Forge" and "Clean" are checked and adjust the other settings to your liking.
+ 6. Make sure both "Forge" and "Clean" are checked and adjust the other settings to your liking.
- 6. Complete the import by clicking the "Finish" button.
+ 7. Complete the import by clicking the "Finish" button.

 That's all it takes to get you up and running with Eclipse, there's no extra steps required to get test mods running.
 Simply hit Run like in any other project and select the appropriate run configuration.